Banknotes of Zimbabwe: Special agro-cheques

-Banknotes of the third dollar (ZWR)
+Banknotes of the third dollar (2008–2009)

 2007 banknote issues

 The 2007 banknote series was prepared by the Reserve Bank in October 2006 for the abandoned second phase of Operation Sunrise.
 The banknotes featured the Domboremari on the obverse, two scenes on the reverse, and the Zimbabwe Bird as the watermark.
 There were additional security features as opposed to previous issues, which included security threads, see-through register marks and recognition marks for the partially sighted.
 Holographic security threads and Optically Variable Ink were used on the ±100, ±500 and ±1000 notes.
 When the redenomination of 1 August 2008 occurred these notes were put into circulation as banknotes of the third dollar between 1 August 2008 to 31 December 2008.